Lisa Rinna, 54, Poses In Tiny Strapless Black Bikini From Dorit Kemsley’s Swimwear Line

 For the record, the “Lisa” is also a black two-piece.
 However, it features a classic string bikini design with bottoms that tie on the sides and a top with halter straps.

-During a recent interview with Entertainment Tonight, Dorit Kemsley chatted about her new beachwear line, which recently got plenty of free publicity when its launch was turned into a Real Housewives Of Beverly Hills storyline.
-As reported by Entertainment Weekly, some major drama went down at the launch party, and the end result of an argument about heads being chopped off in pictures and another rehashing of “panty-gate” was Kyle Richards storming out of the event.
+During a recent interview with Entertainment Tonight, Kemsley chatted about her new beachwear line, which recently got plenty of free publicity when its launch was turned into a Real Housewives Of Beverly Hills storyline.
+As reported by Entertainment Weekly, some major drama went down at the launch party, and the end result of an argument about heads being chopped off in pictures and another rehashing of “panty-gate,” with Kyle Richards storming out of the event.
 Luckily, Dorit did not go into the bikini business with any of her female castmates.
 Instead, she’s working with her husband, PK.

 “I’m so grateful to have his expertise and his advice, and to have his shoulder,” Dorit said.
 “I think it works.
 I love having him a part of the business.
 I did it for many years without him, and I was successful at it, so it’s not a matter of whether I can or cannot do it.
 I just feel like it’s just better having him along for the ride.”